relyd/modbussniffer/readme.md

 - Power on the EW11
 - Power on the charger

-From this point on every second the current measured should be available.
+After an initial startup every second the current measured should be available.

 References and tools
 -----------